Panicode/APCS-Programs/README.md

 *Polygon is stupid so it's on hiatus

 Note: All units are subject to change, so I'll update the progress accordingly.

+If you're a fellow student in the APCS class, please don't copy+paste but instead learn from what I have written myself.